-MFT STUDENT'S EVALUATION OF SUPERVISION AND AGENCY
+LMFT/LPCC STUDENT'S EVALUATION OF SUPERVISION AND AGENCY

 Note: Please return this evaluation to your practicum instructor by the last week of class.
 Should you have more than one practicum site or supervisor, please contact your Clinical Training Coordinator to discuss the evaluation procedures.
-Please know that a general evaluation of your site (including this form) will be anonymously shared with other MFT students.
+Please know that this evaluation (with your private information blocked out) will be anonymously shared with other MFT students.
+This information will not be shared with your practicum site or supervisor.